mssandes/TuningTools/readme.md

 Usually, for every functionality available on this package, you will both be able to access it through shell commands (available after you set the project environment through `source setrootcore.sh`), or through a python script.
 For the latter, we have created skeletons on the folder [TuningTools/scripts/skeletons/](https://github.com/wsfreund/TuningTools/tree/master/scripts/skeletons/) which can be used as tutorial examples and changed to your needs.

 The next steps describe the usual work flow.
-Steps marked with the [GRID] flag can be skipped if you are not going to run the tuning on the CERN grid, however they can be used for tuning on standalone as well when concerning the configuration data:
+Steps marked with the [GRID] flag can be skipped if you are not going to run the tuning on the CERN grid, although steps concerning data configuration can still be used for tuning on standalone:

-1. Transform data either in PhysVal or xAOD (in upcoming version) format to the package known data format.
+1. Transform data either in PhysVal or xAOD (in upcoming version) format to the package data format.
 Take a look at ["Creating Data" documentation](http://nbviewer.jupyter.org/github/wsfreund/TuningTools/tree/master/doc/CreateData.ipynb).
 1. [GRID] Generate the tuning configuration data.
 Take a look at ["Tuning the Discriminator" documentation](http://nbviewer.jupyter.org/github/wsfreund/TuningTools/tree/master/doc/Tuning.ipynb#Create-Configuration-Data).
 1. [GRID] Export datasets to the grid.
 Take a look at ["Tuning the Discriminator" documentation](http://nbviewer.jupyter.org/github/wsfreund/TuningTools/tree/master/doc/Tuning.ipynb#Exporting-data-to-the-GRID).
 1. Run the tuning: